Ryan Giggs

 At international level, Giggs played for the Wales national team 64 times between 1991 and 2007, and captained the Great Britain team that competed at the 2012 Summer Olympics.
+He also represented his country in an uncapped international versus the Basque Country in May 2006 in Bilbao.
 He became the new manager of the Wales national team in January 2018.
 Giggs led Wales to qualification for UEFA Euro 2020.
 He did not manage the team at the tournament however, which was delayed due to the COVID-19 pandemic, as he was arrested on suspicion of assault.
 His assistant manager Rob Page took charge in his absence.
 Giggs resigned in June 2022, and Page was named as his successor.

 Giggs was the first player in history to win two consecutive PFA Young Player of the Year awards (1992 and 1993), though he did not win the PFA Player of the Year award until 2009.
 He was the only player to play in each of the first 22 seasons of the Premier League, as well as the only player to score in each of the first 21 seasons.
 He was elected into the PFA Team of the Century in 2007, the Premier League Team of the Decade in 2003, and the FA Cup Team of the Century.
 He holds the record for the most assists in Premier League history, with 162, and the most assists in UEFA Champions League history with 41.
 He was named as BBC Sports Personality of the Year in 2009, and was appointed an Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours for his services to football.